iftah-og/DripRog/docs/HARDWARE.md

 is the "nothing connected" state, an unwired or disconnected switch reads as maximum gain: the recorder still runs, just always at 104.

+### Why a switch and not a continuous dial

+DripRog is built to be set once and then left completely alone: configured, sealed into a dry pack, and dropped in the field for the duration of a session, with no changes made while it's recording.
+A detented rotary switch suits that.
+Its positions physically click into place, so a setting can't drift or get knocked to a different value by handling, vibration, or being jostled in a bag.
+A continuous potentiometer would be easier to nudge by accident.

+The trade-off is granularity: four fixed levels instead of a smooth range.
+For this use that's a feature, not a limit, since the goal is a known, repeatable setting rather than fine adjustment.
+If continuous or different gain handling is ever wanted, it can be adapted in the recorder script (the gain reading lives in one small function).

 ### A note on setting gain for unattended recording

 Setting a gain level ahead of an overnight or multi-day recording is inherently